ldbc/ldbc_snb_interactive_v1_impls/tigergraph/README.md

 ```
 ./scripts/setup.sh
 ```
-It leverages the fact, that the TigerGraph container has _scratch/data_, _setup_ and _queries_ directories mounted as volumes.
+It leverages the fact, that the TigerGraph container has the `scratch/data`, `setup` and `queries` directories mounted as volumes.
 (The configuration is stored in [vars.sh](./scripts/vars.sh).)

 This step may take a while (several minutes), as it is responsible for defining the queries, loading jobs, loading the data